Shreeztea/CRUD-with-python/README.md

 In this project I have worked on CRUD operations using Python and SQLIT

+Pre-requisite steps are:

+- import sqlite3
+- create connection to db
+- create cursor from the connection to execute the query.

 ## Create Operation

 - [ ] Step 1: Connect DB